azcpavel/ArduinoJson/book/index.md

     5. Recursive analyzer
 8. Conclusion

+## Code samples

+The book comes with several new sample projects.
-Then, of course, you get access to a zip file with all the code samples.
+When you buy the book, you get access to a zip file with all the code samples.

 <a href="{{site.baseurl}}{% link images/7zip.png %}"><img class="img-thumbnail" src="{{site.baseurl}}{% link images/7zip.png %}" width="560" alt="Content of the zip file"></a>